 The blue hour: Contrast is very low during the blue hour, and the subjects captured will generally take on a cool blue tint

-HOW KIT AFFECTS COLOUR
+HOW KIT AFFECTS COLOR

 Discover how tone can differ between various camera sensors and lenses

-Photographers often discuss the colour variations that can be seen between different cameras.
-When film was used, the main variables that affected the colour captured were the film and lens.
+Photographers often discuss the color variations that can be seen between different cameras.
+When film was used, the main variables that affected the color captured were the film and lens.
 However, now the camera, sensor and processor probably play the biggest part.
 This is perhaps best illustrated by comparing Nikon and Canon products.
 Their cameras use different sensors, which means that they will see the light differently and send different information to the processor.

 LOOK FOR BACKLIGHT